How to Start your Modelling Portfolio

 And that is all there is to it.
 Simple, right?

 Okay, so maybe it’s not that simple, but starting your modelling portfolio is certainly something that you can manage on your own.
 Besides, prepping for your shoot is good practice for the real thing.

-If you’re new to the world of modelling and looking for an agency or you’re an experienced model searching for new representation, then we’d love to hear from you.
+If you’re new to this and looking for modelling agencies in Australia whether Melbourne, Sydney, Brisbane, or Perth or you’re an experienced model searching for new representation, then we’d love to hear from you.
 If you have any questions feel free to get in touch today or you can go ahead and apply to join the agency by hitting the ‘Apply Now’ button in the menu at the top of your screen.